 Grab the code on GitHub if you want to poke around in the code and reports.

 Not sure how to write tests?
-Read how to write unit tests in Swift and then watch a video to learn how to practice TDD in Swift.
+Read how to write unit tests in Swift and then watch a video to learn how to refactor using TDD in Swift.

 How should you start unit testing your app?